cunger/launch/notes/los-postres/postgresql.md

 );
 ```

-Sequences are a special kind of database object designed for generating unique, auto-incrementing numeric identifiers.
-They are usually used for artificial primary key columns.
-Sequences consist of a single-row table with information on that sequence, most importantly a value of type `bigint`, as well as a generator for incrementing that value.
+Sequences are a special kind of database object designed for generating auto-incrementing unique numeric identifiers, usually used for artificial primary key columns.
+Sequences consist of a single-row table with a value of type `bigint` together with information on the sequence, as well as a generator for incrementing the numeric value.
 The value can be accessed using `nextval('sequence_name')` and `currval('sequence_name')`, and can be set using `setval('sequence_name', value)`.

 ```
 # select * from items_id_seq;